Counselling & services

 BAföG - Federal Training Assistance Act

-BAföG is available to international students only in exceptional cases.
-The Studentenwerk (student services) Frankfurt (see below) can offer advice and help with the application.
-However, you should check first if you are eligible for BAFöG support according to the list below.
+BAföG is available to international students only in exceptional cases (see next page).
+The Studentenwerk (student services) Frankfurt can offer advice and help with the application.
 The important section is § 8 BAföG; it determines who is eligible for BAföG support.

 As a rule, international students who have a long-term right of residence in Germany or who have lived in Germany for a long time before taking up their studies may be able to receive BAföG support.
 Students from EU member states may also find it possible to receive funding this way.